mblakew/lounge-lizard/README.md

 * Delete your current Node.js directory (usually located in C:\Program Files\nodejs), if one already exists.
 * Delete your current npm directory (usually located in C:\Users\<User>\AppData\Roaming\npm), if one already exists.
 * Use a Node.js version manager.
 Node Version Manager for Windows is recommended.
-* Go to https://github.com/coreybutler/nvm-windows/releases and download nvm-setup.zip
+* Go to https://github.com/coreybutler/nvm-windows/releases and download **nvm-setup.zip**.
 * Unzip the file and run it.
 * Open Windows PowerShell with administrative privileges.
-* Run "nvm install 10.9.0"
+* Run `nvm install 10.9.0`
-* Run "nvm use 10.9.0"
+* Run `nvm use 10.9.0`
-* Now, in a terminal, go to the local repository and run "npm install" and "npm run-script build"
+* Now, in a terminal, go to the local repository and run `npm install` and `npm run-script build`
-* Finally, to run the executable application, run "npm run start"
+* Finally, to run the executable application, run `npm run start`

+**Important note:** It is possible to run the application in either of two ways: using the executable file that was built above or using
+`npm run start`.
+When frequent code changes are being made, the latter is highly recommended as the application startup time using
+`npm run start` tends to be much shorter than the time to build the application executable file.

 ## Technical stack